jdmclark/jkgfxmod/README.md

 ## Limitations

-This is an alpha release.
+This is a beta release.
 Please report any issues you encounter.

 ## Using JkGfxMod